Low regularity error estimates for the time integration of 2D NLS: Introduction

 For the numerical integration of this equation, splitting methods are often the method of choice.
 For smooth initial data, their convergence behavior is nowadays well understood \cite{Faou12,Lubich08}.
 The standard Lie splitting method requires initial data in $H^2$ for proving first-order convergence in $L^2$.
 For less smooth initial data, one can prove error estimates in $L^2$ with the fractional rate of convergence $\tau^{s/2}$ for solutions in $H^s$ as long as $s>1$, see \cite{ESS16}.
 The restriction $s>1$ in two space dimensions is crucial due to the employed Sobolev embedding theorem

 For $s<1$, new techniques have to be applied for estimating the nonlinear terms in the error recursion.
-Moreover, schemes have to be used that treat different frequencies of the solution in a different way.
+In addition, schemes must be used that can handle different frequencies of the solution in different ways.
 For full space problems, a frequency filtered Lie splitting scheme was considered in \cite{Ignat11}.
 Using Strichartz estimates, convergence of order one in $L^2$ was shown for initial data in $H^2$.
 In our previous papers \cite{Ost, Ost1}, we considered Fourier integrators and a filtered Lie splitting scheme for the one-dimensional cubic nonlinear Schr\"{o}dinger equation on the torus.
 There, the analysis was carried out in a framework of discrete Bourgain spaces.

+For low regularity integrators under Neumann boundary conditions we refer to \cite{BLW}; a low regularity integrator without loss of derivatives for cubic NLS in smooth Sobolev space was introduced in \cite{WY22} and very recently a modified Strang splitting was introduced in \cite{Wu} for the one dimensional cubic NLS equation which allows for improved error structure.

 The filtered Lie splitting scheme

 is one of the simplest numerical schemes for NLS.
 Here the projection operator $\Pi_\tau$ for $\tau>0$ is defined by the Fourier multiplier: